 "Hi, Mom."

-"That's because you didn't envision us meeting at all," Willow answered calmly.
+"That's because you didn't envision us meeting at all," Willow said, just a little bit of disappointment tinging her voice.

-"You're right about that," Laurel's smile was genuine.
+"You're right about that."
+Her mom's smile was genuine.
 "And not afraid to speak your mind, are you?
 I can see why Tara loves you."
-She motioned the girls to the altar.
+She motioned them to the altar.
 "I've set up a scrying spell.
-You two can't find the girl, but no one is expecting me to look for her.
+You two can't find the girl, but no one's expecting me to look for her.
 So let's see what I can find."
 She pulled a silk cloth off a blackened mirror.
 Staring intently into it, she began to intone a ritual.
 "Doerlg euogh ratilssss."
 The last bit came out as a true hiss as her face morphed into that of a snake.

 Tara looked to see Willow's reaction to her mother's transformation.
-The other witch didn't seem phased, just looked on in curiosity.
+She didn't seem fazed, just looked on in curiosity.
 Then an image began to form in the mirror.
 They could see Amy as she sat rigidly in a chair.
 Her voice suddenly rang out.
 "Help me!"

 "Yes, child.
 Yes, we plan to."
 Laurel's voice was soft but full of power.